-\item The gadget $\mathcal{A}_j^3$ is made of a cycle of length $9$ with vertices labelled $a_j^1,\dots,a_j^9$ and an additional vertex $a_j^{10}$ connected to $a_j^2$, $a_j^5$ and $a_j^8$.
+(ii) The gadget $\mathcal{A}_j^3$ is made of a cycle of length $9$ with vertices labelled $a_j^1,\dots,a_j^9$ and an additional vertex $a_j^{10}$ connected to $a_j^2$, $a_j^5$ and $a_j^8$.
 We set the colour $i$ to each vertex $a_j^i$, different from $c_o$ and $c_e$.
 We define how the vertices from $V_p$ are connected to $\mathcal{A}_j^3$.
 If the variable $p$ appears as a positive literal in $C_j$, connect the vertices $p_j^1$ to $a_j^1$ and $p_j^2$ to $a_j^3$.
-Otherwise, the variable $p$ occurs as a negative literal, connect the vertices $p_j^2$ to $a_j^1$ and $p_j^3$ to $a_j^3$.
-Do the same for the variables $q$ and $r$ by connecting the corresponding vertices in $V_q$ to $a_j^4$ and $a_j^6$, and the corresponding vertices in $V_r$ $a_j^7$ and $a_j^9$.
-Notice that the vertices in $\mathcal{A}_j^3$ have degree $3$. \end{itemize} See \cref{gadgets for max degree 4 and 3} for an example of the gadgets. \end{itemize} Since the bipartite graph of variables and clauses of $\phi$ is planar and each vertex can be replaced by a clause or vertex gadget, with a correct cyclic ordering of the clauses for each variable, the resulting graph $G$ is planar. \end{construction}
+Otherwise, if $p$ occurs as a negative literal, connect the vertices $p_j^2$ to $a_j^1$ and $p_j^3$ to $a_j^3$.
+Do the same for the variables $q$ and $r$ by connecting the corresponding vertices in $V_q$ to $a_j^4$ and $a_j^6$, and the corresponding vertices in $V_r$ to $a_j^7$ and $a_j^9$.
+Notice that the vertices in $\mathcal{A}_j^3$ have degree $3$. \end{itemize} Since the bipartite graph of variables and clauses of $\phi$ is planar and each vertex can be replaced by a clause or vertex gadget, with a correct cyclic ordering of the clauses for each variable, the resulting graph $G$ is planar. \end{construction}

 Note that \cref{from phi to graph} can be done in polynomial time.